-WhatsApp announced that they are not going to charge anyone the $1 yearly fees but they are still going to make money.
+WhatsApp announced that they are not going to charge anyone the $1 yearly fees, but they are still going to make money.

-WhatsApp is used by more than a billion people world wide, and it stands out in the place of Instant messaging service.
+WhatsApp is used by more than a billion people worldwide, and it stands out in the place of Instant messaging service.

-The availability of WhatsApp over all mobile platforms be it Windows, iOS or Android made it the default messaging app for most mobile users.
+The availability of WhatsApp overall mobile platforms be it Windows, iOS or Android made it the default messaging app for most mobile users.

 It also helped to get rid of hefty bills on international calls by, providing VoIP.

-Though if you wanted to pay WhatsApp you were required to use PayPal.
-Paying 1 Dollar is not a big issue but most people don’t have a paypal account or credit or debit card, to pay for it.
+Though if you wanted to pay WhatsApp, you were required to use PayPal.
+Paying 1 Dollar is not a big issue, but most people don’t have a PayPal account or credit or debit card, to pay for it.

 Even after becoming an unavoidable thing that people won’t hesitate to pay, WhatsApp claims this as an unsuccessful approach.
-Probably Mark knows he may lose couple of Million WhatsApp users due to reasons mentioned above.
+Probably Mark knows he may lose a couple of Million WhatsApp users due to reasons mentioned above.

-In countries like India, making transactions online is still an uphill battle for most users, and only around 15 % of cards in our country were used for online transaction.
-Bearing all these hurdles in mind, WhatsApp made this decision otherwise it may loose user base.
+In countries like India, making transactions online is still an uphill battle for most users, and only around 15 % of cards in our country were used for an online transaction.
+Bearing all these hurdles in mind, WhatsApp made this decision otherwise it may lose user base.
 The cancellation of subscription fee will be effective after few weeks.

 Here is How WhatsApp is Going to Make Money

-According to the company information such as bank transactions, airline status etc, will be provided to the users, and WhatsApp will benefit from the tie-up with those companies.
+According to the company information such as bank transactions, airline status, etc., will be provided to the users, and WhatsApp will benefit from the tie-up with those companies.
 Facebook also has a tie-up with Uber, the popular ride-booking service, to allow users to hail a taxi directly from its messaging application.

-Similar information can be used by WhatsApp which may like to do social servicing for large Corporate using instant messaging or may be send little cheeky promotional offers right in your inbox.
+Similar information can be used by WhatsApp which may like to do social servicing for large Corporate using instant messaging or may send little cheeky promotional offers right in your inbox.